 In the spring, fungi begin to produce spores, which are then dispersed into the air.
 When they contact an appropriate host and conditions are suitable, they infect the plant.
 The initial white spots continue to expand and join as the infection progresses.
 The fungus overwinters on plant debris and then when the weather warms over 60 degrees F. (16 C.), the cycle starts all over again.

 Although powdery mildew doesn’t require watery conditions to germinate, high humidity is a factor.
 High humidity fosters spore formation.
-Temperatures between 60-80 F. (15-26 C.), shade, and high humidity are premium conditions for powdery mildew.
+Temperatures between 60 and 80 degrees F. (15-26 C.), shade, and high humidity are premium conditions for powdery mildew.

-Fungicides fall into the categories of protectants, eradicants or both.
+Fungicides fall into the categories of protectants, eradicants, or both.
 There are two oils that work best as eradicants but have some protectant quality as well – neem oil and jojoba oil.
-Other horticultural oil brands may be used as well.
-Don’t spray within 2 weeks of a sulfur spray or when temps are above 90 degrees F. (32 C.).
+Other horticultural oil brands may also be used.
+Don’t spray within two weeks of a sulfur spray or when temps are above 90 degrees F. (32 C.).

 Sulfur has been used for centuries to manage powdery mildew in pumpkins and other cucurbits but must be used BEFORE disease symptoms appear.
-Don’t apply sulfur when it is near or over 90 degrees F. (32 C.) on within 2 weeks of an oil spray.
+Don’t apply sulfur when it is near or over 90 degrees F. (32 C.) or within two weeks of an oil spray.